skincarver/skincarver/README.md

 this is the [spotify blend](https://open.spotify.com/playlist/37i9dQZF1EJu0ZxyY3Ybtu?si=bbiVM8PfS0-S9QLf1F-Qug) my friends and i listen to while playing ponytown

-if u ever wanted a glimpse into our dark autistic minds
+if u ever wanted a glimpse into our Dark Autistic minds